ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # SWIA

 It turns out that the answer is yes.
-There's this stronger security notion called "identifiable abort", or what we call SWIA.
+There's this stronger security notion called "identifiable abort".
 It means that when things go wrong, everyone at least knows whose to blame.

 This idea was introduced in 2014 by this work.